 I loved cream cheese frosting as a kid.
 Licking the spatula after I made this batch of dairy-free cream cheese frosting brought me back in time.
 It’s pretty rich.
 So, if you prefer something lighter and less sweet, you can try my creamy cashew frosting instead!

 As October-friendly as this recipe is, it would make a wonderful birthday cake or anytime cake (snack cake, dessert cake, tea cake, etc.) at any time of year.
-I hope you’ll find it as comforting and satisfying as I have.
-See you soon, for another weekend roundup.
+I think it would also be a great addition to any Thanksgiving or holiday table.